King Kamehameha The Great

 The most spectacular of Hawaii's King Kamehameha I statues stands in Hilo.
 Born in the 1750s, Kamehameha the Great is revered as the creator of the Kingdom of Hawaii.

-As a teen, he is said to have lifted the impossibly heavy Naha Stone (the Hawaiian equivalent of the Sword in the Stone).
+As a teen, he is said to have lifted the impossibly heavy Naha Stone.
 He was a fierce warrior, and during his rule from 1795-1819 he consolidated control of the Hawaiian islands.
 His first contact with non-Hawaiians was in 1779, with the unfortunate Captain James Cook.